 Or sometimes the ally will at least try to wait until the ref's back is turned to do something.
 Of course, the ally will usually fail in their effort and end up getting their ass kicked.

-A specific example: Kharn the Betrayer is such a bloodthirsty, frothing Ax Crazy that even his fellow Ax Crazies don't want to get anywhere near him.
+Kharn the Betrayer is such a bloodthirsty, frothing Ax-Crazy that even his fellow Ax Crazies don't want to get anywhere near him.
 This is because he has a tendency to slaughter friend and foe alike when his blood is up.
 At one point, when the World Eaters (Kharn's legion of Chaos Space Marines) were attacking an enemy force of Emperor's Children (another Legion of Chaos Space Marines), a blizzard so terrible even the genetically-enhanced and daemonically-powered Super Soldiers couldn't take it descended and forced both sides to retreat into shelter.
-In a fit of rage, Kharn burned the World Eaters' shelters to the ground and proceeded to run around in a psychotic frenzy, slaughtering anyone that came within chainsaw-axe range.
-Both Legions suffered such horrendous casualties that they were never again able to take the field as a unified fighting force, and are now reduced to fighting alongside other Chaos warbands as shock troops.
+In a fit of rage, Kharn burned shelters to the ground and proceeded to run around in a psychotic frenzy, slaughtering anyone that came within chainsaw-axe range.
+Both Legions had to kill their own battle brothers to get inside the shelters and survive and as a result, they were never again able to take the field as a unified fighting force, and are now reduced to fighting alongside other Chaos warbands as shock troops.
 This is represented in the tabletop game by Kharn's special rules: if you roll poorly to hit in close combat, where any other character would simply miss, Kharn instead hits someone on his own side.
 Though he does have a little Justification; Kharn is fanatically dedicated to Khorne, the Blood God, and Khorne cares not from where the blood flows,so long as it flows.
-Thus, as far as his faith is concerned, he was doing the right thing and all the other world eaters where being cowards.
+Thus, as far as his faith is concerned, he was doing the right thing and all the other world eaters were being cowards.

 Diverting shock troops in extremely rare and strong armor, even by Space Marine standards, from a strategically important battle to take out an enemy propaganda station run by a dozen unarmed monks, then annihilating it from orbit while the shocktroops are still inside.
 Chaos commanders seem to have a collective inferiority complex or something.